gaois/LogainmAPI-docs/DECISIONS.md

 # API Design Decisions

-This document outlines the rationale for most of the major design decisions involved in building the Logainm API in Q&A format.
+This document outlines the rationale for some of the major design decisions involved in building the Logainm API in Q&A format.

 ## 1. How did you choose the API authentication method?
 Why not use OAuth or another JWT-based authentication protocol?